|Left: draisine R, right: draisine TK with a raised radio mast - before the war.|

 Before ordering Tatra draisines, nine draisines with Renault engines were ordered in the Polish company "Wagon", but the deal was cancelled, because the company could not fulfill the order.

 When the first series of armoured draisines Tatra were evaluated bad, Polish Army bought two unarmoured draisines Austro-Daimler for testing.
 They were powered by 4-cylinder 15HP engine FB.
 After testing in Armoured Train Training Unit in April-May 1927, they were considered as not suitable for armouring.
 The details about these draisines, their look and eventual further service, are not known.

 Apart from combat vehicles, also some other military vehicles were mounted on rails in Poland.
 The only one to enter service by 1939 was wz.
 34 halftrack truck, tested with the rail runner as early as in 1934/1935.
 For a purpose of riding on rails, it could be equipped with a set of small rail wheels, fixed behind the front wheels and behind the track mechanism.
 On rails, it was driven by its own tracks.
-The track mechanism could be raised over the rails, when the car was towed (two halftracks could have been coupled together the same reason as in drasines TK).
+The track mechanism could be raised above the rails, when the car was towed (two halftracks could have been coupled together the same reason as in drasines TK).
 The rail wheel sets could be dismounted and carried upon the truck's platform.
 Two such halftracks were in the repair patrol of each armoured train (in an auxiliary section).
 At least two different models of rail runners existed: wz.
 37 and wz.
 39. It is not clear how many rail runners were made, and if all armoured trains had them (especially, that it was planned in July 1939 to remove halftracks from armoured trains and give them for the Warsaw Armoured-Motorised Brigade).

 |A pair of halftracks wz.
 34 on rails, apparently on a prototype wz.
 37 rail runner, in 1934 or 1935.
 The vehicles are coupled together in order to enable faster moving in both directions.
 The tracks of the right one are lifted.
 The cars have short rocker arms.|